-The steps listed below explain the proper method for removing the bottom panel from the furnace.
+The steps listed below describe how to remove the bottom panel from the furnace.
 See Figure 11.

-- 1. Remove the blower door (1) from bottom of furnace. - 2.
-Disconnect the wiring harness (2) from the connector. - 3.
-Remove two screws (3) securing the blower assembly (4) to the furnace. - 4.
-Carefully pull the blower assembly (4) out thru the front of the furnace. - 5.
-Remove all screws (5) securing bottom panel (6) to bottom of furnace and front brace (7). - 6.
-Lift up and slide bottom panel (6) out through front of furnace. - 7.
-Reinstall the blower assembly (4) in reverse order it was removed.
+- 1. Remove the door from the blower compartment. - 2.
+Disconnect the wires from the blower motor plug. - 3.
+Remove two screws securing the blower assembly to the furnace. - 4.
+Carefully pull the blower assembly out though the front of the furnace. - Remove all screws securing bottom panel to bottom of furnace and front brace. - 6.
+Lift up and slide bottom panel out through front of furnace. - 7.
+Reinstall the blower assembly in reverse order.